-It is in this context that this two- and half-day international conference is being organised in New Delhi.
-The conference will bring together researchers and experts from across the global South to systematically deliberate on various issues related to the challenges and opportunities posed by new technologies in the world of work.
-The varied experiences of the adoption and diffusion of new technologies will contribute towards a policy paradigm for a better future of work with decent work for all.
+It was in this context that the two-and-a-half-day international conference was organized in New Delhi.
+The conference brought together 250 researchers and experts including 30 from outside India to systematically deliberate on various issues related to the challenges and opportunities posed by new technologies in the world of work.
+The varied experiences of the adoption and diffusion of new technologies contributed towards a policy paradigm for a better future of work with decent work for all.

-The conference will address some important issues and concerns in the wake of technological change and emerging forms of work which have important implications for the future of work and workers.
-Some of the issues to be addressed in the conference, which are only suggestive, include:
+The conference addressed some important issues and concerns in the wake of technological change and emerging forms of work which have important implications for the future of work and workers.
+Some of the issues addressed in the conference, include:

-The conference will be organised during 17-19 July 2023 at India International Centre, Lodhi Estate, New Delhi.
-It will be organised by the Institute for Human Development (IHD), New Delhi; International Labour Organization and Southern Centre for Inequality Studies (SCIS), WITS University, Johannesburg in collaboration with NITI Aayog, Government of India.
-Professor Ravi Srivastava, Professor and Director, Centre for Employment Studies, IHD; Professor Imraan Valodia, Director, Southern Centre for Inequality Studies (SCIS) and Pro Vice-Chancellor, Climate, Sustainability and Inequality, University of the Witwatersrand, South Africa, and Dr. Uma Rani, Senior Economist, Research Department, International Labour Organisation, Geneva will be the Conference Coordinators.
+The conference was organized during 17-19 July 2023 at India International Centre, Lodhi Estate, New Delhi.
+It was organized by the Institute for Human Development (IHD), New Delhi; International Labour Organization, and Southern Centre for Inequality Studies (SCIS), WITS University, Johannesburg in collaboration with NITI Aayog, Government of India.
+Professor Ravi Srivastava, Professor and Director, Centre for Employment Studies, IHD; Professor Imraan Valodia, Director, Southern Centre for Inequality Studies (SCIS) and Pro Vice-Chancellor, Climate, Sustainability and Inequality, University of the Witwatersrand, South Africa, and Dr. Uma Rani, Senior Economist, Research Department, International Labour Organisation, Geneva, were the Conference Coordinators.